 Attending/Listening: Your child needs to attend to Pete the Cat Snow Daze.

-- Fine motor skills: Your child needs to put the rice into the sock, section off the head and tie up the sock, and glue the items to the snowman.
+- Fine motor skills: Your child needs to put the rice into the sock, section off the head, tie up the sock, and glue the items to the snowman.